mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 ### `disk_space_check_interval`

-With this positive integer parameter it can be specified in milliseconds the minimum amount of time between disk space checks.
-The default value is `20000`, which means that the disk space situation will be checked once every 20 seconds.
+With this parameter it can be specified the minimum amount of time between disk space checks.
+The interval is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as milliseconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+The default value is 0, which means that by default the disk space will not be checked.

 Note that as the checking is made as part of the regular monitor interval cycle, the disk space check interval is affected by the value of